 5a-11.
 Steps 5a-11 are same as steps 5a-11 described in clause 4.23.11.2 with the following difference:

-In step 6, the target I-SMF invokes Nsmf_PDUSession_Update Request (Secondary RAT usage data, UE Location Information, UE presence in LADN service area, DL CN Tunnel Info of the I-UPF, DNAI list supported by target I-SMF) toward the SMF;
+In step 6, the target I-SMF invokes Nsmf_PDUSession_Update Request (Secondary RAT usage data, UE Location Information, UE presence in LADN service area, DL CN Tunnel Info of the I-UPF, DNAI list supported by target I-SMF, indication of the support for receiption of additional parameters during Xn handover) toward the SMF;

 In step 9, the SMF respond with Nsmf_PDUSession_Update Response.
 The SMF may provide the DNAI(s) of interest for this PDU Session to I-SMF as described in step 1 of Figure 4.23.9.1-1.
+The SMF may update the CN PDB (i.e. due to I-SMF/I-UPF re-allocation) as part of this response or using separate procedure as specified in clause 4.3.3 PDU Session Modification, based on the indication received in step 6 above.

 Secondary RAT usage data is extracted from PDU Session To Be Switched with N2 SM Information received from NG RAN.